EmpowHer Path

 1. Know your triggers and patterns

 Keep a simple diary of symptoms (e.g. fatigue, hot flushes, brain fog) to spot patterns and work out what helps or makes them worse.
+This is an essential step in effective menopause management.

 2. Communicate with your manager (if you feel comfortable)